wlonk/arcadia/rules/magic.rst

 Fairy magic, of course, is different.

+.. todo:: Explain how fairy magic is different.

 .. epigraph::

    Only an obstinate prejudice about this period could blind us to a